chenghui-lee/MAYA-Xtractor/README.md

 # MAYA-Xtractor
-MAYA-Xtractor is a script to extract all the timetables over all the faculties and tabulate them in CSV files.
+MAYA-Xtractor is a script to extract all the timetables over the faculties and tabulate them in CSV files.

 ## Prerequisite
 - Python 3: [Download](https://www.python.org/downloads/)